z33pX/mpl_finance_ext/README.md

 -

-As mentioned in earlier examples the signal evaluation can be activated by defining a list of signals and set the parameter `signals=signals` of `plot_filled_ohlc()` or `plot_candlestick()`:
+As mentioned in earlier examples the signal evaluation can be activated by defining a list of signals and set parameter `signals=signals` of `plot_filled_ohlc()` or `plot_candlestick()`:

 ```